CamiloGTR/awesome-software-for-students/README.md

 ## Office Suite
 * [Google Docs](https://www.google.com/docs/about/) ⭐ - Collaborative  editing and styling tools to help you easily format text and paragraphs.
+You can share the documents and work collaboratively in real time with other people.
 * [Microsoft Office Online](https://www.office.com/) - Online office suite offered by Microsoft, which allows users to create and edit files using lightweight Office web apps (Word, Excel, PowerPoint and OneNote).
 * [Libre Office](https://www.libreoffice.org/) - Free office suite, open source, and compatible with .doc, .docx, .xls, .xlsx, .ppt, .pptx files.
 Updated regularly.
 * [Zoho](https://www.zoho.com/) - Web-based office suite containing many tools such as wikis, web conferencing, customer relationship management, project management, invoicing, and other applications.